CovEducation/CovEducation/README.md

 #### Adding New Dependencies

 ##### Not found in `package.json`
 Ensure that you install from the `/packages/client/` directory, NOT the root directory.
-All dependecies and packages should be added on to either `client` or `server`.
+All dependencies and packages should be added on to either `client` or `server`.

 ```bash
 $ npm uninstall <all new packages>